BroadwellConsultingInc/SerialWombatArdLib/src/index.md

 - Quadrature Encoder ( SerialWombatQuadEnc class)
 - UART Receive ( SerialWombatUART class)

-The following Pin Modes are avaialble on pins 1,2,3 of the Serial Wombat 4B and all 4 pins of the Serial Wombat 4A:
+The following Pin Modes are avaialble on pins 1,2,3 of the Serial Wombat 4B and all 4 pins of the Serial Wombat 4A chips:
 ---------------------------

 - Analog Input (SerialWombatAnalogInput class)